Much at stake as Supreme Court weighs future of 'Obamacare'

-WASHINGTON — When the Supreme Court weighs the fate of "Obamacare" on Tuesday, arguments will revolve around arcane points of law like severability — whether the justices can surgically snip out part of the law and leave the rest.
+WASHINGTON — When the Supreme Court weighs the fate of "Obamacare," arguments will revolve around arcane points of law like severability — whether the justices can surgically snip out part of the law and leave the rest.

 But what's at stake has real-world consequences for just about every American, as well as the health care industry, a major source of jobs and tax revenues.
 Whether the Affordable Care Act stays, goes, or is significantly changed, will affect the way life is lived in the U.S.